-Appellate Committee: A committee appointed by the Chancellor to review student appeals and make a recommendation to the Chancellor, to make a final decision.
+Appellate Committee: A committee of five faculty members appointed by the Chancellor and Executive Director of Student Experience to review student appeals and make a final decision.

 Behavioral Contract: A written agreement between the student and the Student Conduct and Conflict Resolution Department.
 This is a restraining order with specified terms and conditions.